 After checking references and clearances, rank the top three candidates.
 Then offer the position verbally to the A (first choice) candidate.
 Give the first-choice candidate 24 hours to make a decision.
 If he or she makes a verbal acceptance, send an offer letter immediately confirming the salary and benefits that were negotiated as well as the start date, working hours and whether the position is exempt or non-exempt from overtime.
 The offer letter should have a signature line for the candidate to sign.
 The signed offer letter should be sent back within 24 hours.

 The Tech Talent Acquisition Secret Weapon

 What’s the bottom line on finding top tech talent in the supply chain industry?
 In terms of technology requirements and human capital skillsets, the supply chain field is uniquely challenging—in large part because the industry is global in nature and inherently fast-moving.
 For this reason, it’s important to follow a disciplined tech talent acquisition process to find the right people for the right technology with the right company.
-More often than not, a remarkable staffing company that has proven experience with this process can not only find better quality candidates, but also do it less expensively.
+More often than not, a remarkable staffing company that has proven experience with this process will not only be able to find better quality candidates, but also do it less expensively.
 In the supply chain industry, that’s what having “the right stuff” in tech talent acquisition is all about.

 Marc Berman, President of Vector Technical Resources, has nearly two decades of experience within the staffing industry.
 He assists government contractors, technology firms and commercial enterprises with staffing their most critical IT positions with quality professionals.